Shalini-Shukla/github-upload/Final-Project1-Submissions/README.md

 ```

-## Steps to push all images on GCP Container Registry -
+## Steps to push all images to GCP Container Registry -

 Commands for pushing application UI: